geek-kb/k8s_security/docs/intro.md

 # Kubernetes Security Best Practices

-Welcome to **K8s Security**, a resource built by **Itai Ganot** to provide comprehensive guides and best practices on securing Kubernetes environments.
+Welcome to **K8s Security**, a resource created by **Itai Ganot** to provide comprehensive guides and best practices for securing Kubernetes environments.
+This site is dedicated to helping developers, DevOps engineers, and Kubernetes administrators implement robust security measures aligned with the principles of the **Certified Kubernetes Security Specialist (CKS)** certification.

 ---